eagle840/killercoda-labs/tcpdumpnc/intro.md

-In this scenario we will learn to use tcpdump and netcat (nc) on a couple  ubuntu linux server.
+In this scenario we will learn to use tcpdump, netcat (nc) and wireshark(tsharK) on a couple of ubuntu linux servers.

-In this scenario/lab we will get an overview of three networking troubleshooting tools: tcpdump, netcat (nc) & wireshark(tshark) on a couple of  Ubuntu linux servers.

 offical sites